All you need to know about IP address

 Dynamic IP address vs. static IP address

-When your computer logs on to your ISP, your ISP assigns an IP address to it.
-In the case of a dial-up access, your computer will get a different IP address each time it logs on to the ISP and makes an Internet connection.
-That is called dynamic IP address.
+When your computer connects to your ISP, your ISP assigns an IP address to it.
+In the case of dial-up access over telephone line or broadband access (e.g. DSL or cable modem) using PPPoE/PPPoA that requires log-in, your computer will get a different IP address each time it connects to the ISP and makes an Internet connection through it.
+This address is called dynamic IP address.
 The IP address is assigned by a DHCP server at your ISP.
-On the other hand, using an always-on connection such as DSL or cable modem, your computer is usually given the same IP address all the time by the ISP.
-That is called static IP address.
+This this the most common case since every ISP has limited IP addresses stock.
+On the other hand, using an always-on broadband connection, your computer is usually given the same IP address all the time by the ISP.
+This address is called static IP address.

 Back to Top